Best East Hartford Community Colleges (2026)

 There is 1 community colleges serving 4,962 students in East Hartford, CT.

-What is community college diversity score in East Hartford, CT?
+What is the community college diversity score in East Hartford, CT?

 Community colleges in Capitol Planning Region County, CT have a diversity score of 0.65, which is lower than the national average of 0.74 (compared to national diversity statistics).

-How diverse are community college in East Hartford, CT?
+How diverse are community colleges in East Hartford, CT?

 Community colleges in East Hartford, CT have approximately 61% minority enrollment, with the majority being Black and Hispanic.